paulamartingonzalez/Targeted_Literature_Reviews_via_webscraping/README.md

 # Targeted Literature Reviews using webscraping

 Web scraping to get articles for a given query.
-It returns an spreadsheet with titles, abstracts, doi and references of the article
+It returns an spreadsheet with titles, abstracts and pmids.

 It works on Pubmed and it is based on biopython: https://biopython.org